 Titles aimed at informing or passing on some interesting facts are much less sensational than those found, for example, in gossip websites.
 A standard procedure is to provide a fragment of some important or interesting information and convince the recipient that it is valuable for him and should not omit it.
 They may also contain excerpts from someone else's statements that will encourage you to get to know the entirety of an interview.

-- What does a 1 ° C increase in temperatures mean for our economy?
+a) What does a 1°C increase in temperatures mean for our economy?

 Headers on who.int/news